thibran/maybe/README.md

 Snap Package
 ------------

-The easiest way to install Maybe is to get the [snap](https://docs.snapcraft.io/core/install) package:
+The easiest way to install `maybe` is to get the [snap package](https://docs.snapcraft.io/core/install):

     sudo snap install maybe